fission/fission/README.md

   $ pushd fission-bundle
   $ ./build.sh

-  # Edit push.sh to point to your registry
+  # Edit push.sh to point to your registry, or comment out the `docker push`
+  # line if building into your local minikube for dev purposes
   $ $EDITOR push.sh
   $ ./push.sh
   $ popd